 Hello!
 Luda here!
 Thanks for stopping by! 🙂 Want to know more about INCLUDAS Publishing and why it was started?
 Well, growing up and even now, I rarely saw anyone in a wheelchair (or muscular dystrophy) play a positive role (or any role for that matter) in a movie, t.v. show, or book.
 I’d always wanted to pursue acting as a teen—it seemed fun to play other characters; it was my escape from the harsh realities of living with a disability in this world—but no one cared about the girl in the chair.
 No one listened or saw me as a person.
 Doors shut in my face even when I was more than qualified and a perfect fit for something.
 All because of my wheelchair.

-Well, now I have the control to do what I want–to open my own doors.
-To spread the magic of diversity and inclusion; to exude the stories and characters I want to play.
-There is something crazy about the entertainment industry and how it’s so fabricated into reality even though so much of it is fiction.
+Well, now I have the control to do what I want—to open my own doors; to spread the magic of diversity and inclusion; to exude the stories and characters I want to play.
+There is something crazy about the entertainment industry and how it’s deeply fabricated into reality even though so much of it is fiction.
 Have you ever thought of what life would be like without books, movies, songs, or plays?
 Would anything exist?
-We seem to live and breath for the entertainment industry, fueling it and having it fuel us.
+We seem to live and breathe for the entertainment industry, fueling it and having it fuel us.
 Such power.

 So, I am going to fuel the world in my own way, the way I want to do it, and won’t let anyone shut the door in my face ever again.

-INCLUDAS Publishing aims to bring inclusiveness and diversity into the book world by serving authors and illustrators, and fictional characters with disabilities–from children’s books to romance novels to mystery stories.
-The books and authors/illustrators with disabilities create a feeling of inclusion for everyone through the art of stories, power of images, and movement of design.
+INCLUDAS Publishing aims to bring disability inclusiveness and diversity into the book world by creating fictional characters with disabilities—from children’s books to romance novels to mystery stories.
+Our authors and illustrators, most who identify with a disability, help create a feeling of inclusion for everyone through the art of stories, power of images, and movement of design.
 This is not just a press that prints books, this is a press of forward thinking—books are art and can be designed upside-down, with multi-layered paper textures, or with braille embossing—it is all about the adaptability of design, while putting inclusion first.